opencv/opencv/modules/core/doc/operations_on_arrays.rst

 **Note**:

 The function transforms a sparse set of 2D or 3D vectors.
 If you want to transform an image using perspective transformation, use
-:func:`warpPerspective` .
+:cpp:func:`warpPerspective` .
 If you have an inverse task, that is, you want to compute the most probable perspective transformation out of several pairs of corresponding points, you can use
-:func:`getPerspectiveTransform` or
+:cpp:func:`getPerspectiveTransform` or
-:func:`findHomography` .
+:cpp:func:`findHomography` .

 See Also:
-:func:`transform`,
-:func:`warpPerspective`,
-:func:`getPerspectiveTransform`,
-:func:`findHomography`
+:cpp:func:`transform`,
+:cpp:func:`warpPerspective`,
+:cpp:func:`getPerspectiveTransform`,
+:cpp:func:`findHomography`

 .. index:: phase

-.. _phase:

 phase
 -----

-.. c:function:: void phase(const Mat& x, const Mat& y, Mat& angle, bool angleInDegrees=false)
+.. cpp:function:: void phase(InputArray x, InputArray y, OutputArray angle, bool angleInDegrees=false)

     Calculates the rotation angle of 2d vectors.